-(B) The memory trace persisted, remaining positive after extended exposure to familiar task 2 ( $P = 9.65 \times 10^{-8}$ , two-sided paired Wilcoxon sign-rank test).
+(B) The memory trace persisted, remaining positive after extended exposure to familiar task $2 (P = 9.65 \times 10^{-8})$ , two-sided paired Wilcoxon sign-rank test).
 (C) Behavioral performance during familiar task 2 from two example sessions, one session with behavior as good or better than during familiar task 1 (faster acquisition time; green) and the other with worse behavior than during familiar task 1 (slower acquisition times; black).

 (D) To evaluate the influence that behavioral performance during familiar task 2 has on the size of the memory trace, we split targets into two groups.
 The first group contained targets where the mean target acquisition time during familiar task 2 was less than the mean target acquisition time during familiar task 1 (better behavior, green).
-The second group contained targets where the mean target acquisition time during familiar task 2 was less than the mean target acquisition time during familiar task 1 (better behavior, plack).
+The second group contained targets where the mean target acquisition time during familiar task 2 was greater than during familiar task 1 (worse behavior, black).
 The size of the memory trace was larger for the better behavior group than the worse behavior group (P = 0.0025, two-sided unpaired Wilcoxon sign-rank test).
 Considered separately, the memory trace was positive for each group of sessions (better behavior, $P = 8.08 \times 10^{-8}$ , two-sided paired Wilcoxon rank-sum test; worse behavior, $P = 5.73 \times 10^{-5}$ ).
-See also Figure S5.